RonaldLWM/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename tag
+2. User enters the tag to be renamed
+3. User enters the new name
+4. AddressBook requests for confirmation
+5. User confirms rename
+6. All tags are renamed
+Use case ends.

+**Extensions**

+2a.
+The tag to be renamed is not found

+> Use case ends.

+5a.
+User rejects rename

+> Use case ends.

 ## Appendix C : Non Functional Requirements